Is your little one a fussy, picky, choosy eater?

 Keep mealtimes short

-Don’t keep your child at the table for any longer than 30 mins, if they haven’t eaten in this time they are not going to!
+Don’t keep your child at the table for any longer than 30 minutes.
+If they haven’t eaten in this time they are not going to!

 Avoid giving alternatives

-Always make sure that there is one thing on your child’s plate which you know they like or enjoy to eat (perhaps give a little more of this than you would normally so that when they look at the plate they see that the majority of it is filled with the food they like rather than the thing that they are not so sure about at the time) but continue to offer foods which they are showing signs of refusing.
-Day after day you might find that they continue to refuse the food but one day you will suddenly find that they will try it again.
-If they refuse it don’t be tempted to bribe your child to eat it.
+Always make sure that there is one thing on your child’s plate which you know they like or enjoy to eat.
+Perhaps give a little more of this than you would normally.
+So when they look at the plate they see that the majority of it is filled with the food they like, rather than the thing that they are not so sure about at the time.
+But continue to offer foods which they are showing signs of refusing.
+Day after day you might find that they continue to refuse the food, but one day you will suddenly find that they will try it again.
+If they refuse it, don’t be tempted to bribe your child to eat it.
 Bribery is not going to work in the long term and very often we will bribe with ‘sweet foods’.
 This then starts the association that you have to eat ‘not nice foods’ in order to get the nice foods!

 Don't be sneaky!